SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     <<< x is 1
     >>> println("y is \(y)")
     <<< y is 2
-    /// x is now equal to 1, and y is now equal to 2
+    /// x is equal to 1, and y is equal to 2

 Unlike C and Objective-C, the assignment operator does not itself return a value.
 The following statement is not valid: